luinbytes/sharex-utilities/README.md

 - __Manual override__: If auto-detection fails, set the preference `ShareX Executable Path` (`sharexPath`) in the extension settings.
 You can use environment variables, e.g. `%LocalAppData%\Programs\ShareX\ShareX.exe`.

 - __CLI helper__: Use `runShareX(args, { pathHint, timeout })` to invoke ShareX safely.

+> Note: ShareX CLI flags correspond to HotkeyType names.
+For example, "Fullscreen" capture is `-PrintScreen`, and the window picker is `-CustomWindow`.
+Region capture is `-RectangleRegion`.

 Example (inside a command):